Bernie Sanders’s election-night predictions were eerily correct: ‘He called it WORD for WORD’

 As Sanders predicted, Trump and his campaign have continued to baselessly claim electoral fraud and taken to the courts to block ballots.

-The Trump campaign has said they have requested a recount of Wisconsin’s ballots and that they planned to block the continued ballot counting in Michigan until their observers could enter the tabulating sites, as previously reported by The Post.
+The Trump campaign has said it has requested a recount of Wisconsin’s ballots and they planned to block the continued ballot counting in Michigan until their observers could enter the tabulating sites, as previously reported by The Post.

-On Wednesday afternoon, Trump’s personal attorney Rudolph W. Giuliani held a news conference in Philadelphia where, without evidence, he claimed that more than 125,000 ballots should be disqualified because poll watchers did not get to see them being tallied, The Post reported.
+On Wednesday afternoon, Trump’s personal attorney Rudolph W. Giuliani held a news conference in Philadelphia where, without evidence, he claimed more than 125,000 ballots should be disqualified because poll watchers did not get to see them being tallied, The Post reported.

 Without providing any evidence, Trump’s campaign manager told reporters in Philadelphia that he had won in Pennsylvania.
-Trump echoed his attorney on Wednesday, adding that he had claimed victory in Michigan.
+Trump echoed his attorney on Wednesday, adding he had claimed victory in Michigan.